 - The 2% Land Fund sets aside 2% of property taxes each year for Open Space acquisition in Hawaii County.

-- So far, 4,400 acres has been preserved, which as of 7.2018, the County of Hawaii 2% Land Fund has paid: $27,389,268 million of taxpayer funds, received Grants from matching funds from State Legacy Lands and the US Fish and Wildlife Agency for endangered species totaling $8.764 million, and from Private funds: $2,000,000 million
+- As of 7.2018, 4,400 acres has been preserved.
+These 14 properties were purchased with $27,389,268 million of 2% Land Fund monies, plus the County received Grants from matching funds from State Legacy Lands and the US Fish and Wildlife Agency for endangered species which totaled $8.764 million, and $2,000,000 million in private funds.

 - There are 2,200 more acres at Waikapuna, Ka’u slated for acquisition this year (2018) from the 2% Land Fund, with matching funds.
 Waikapuna is the Public Access, Open Space and Natural Resources highest priority for acquisition for 2017.

 - Appointed by Mayor Billy Kenoi to the Public Access, Open Space Natural Resources Commission, which considers citizen’s proposals on lands to be acquired.

 - Helped to write the by-laws for the West Hawaii Unitarian Universalists and is a founding member.

 - Co-authored the 2% Land Fund and Maintenance Fund with Brenda Ford.